athirupathiraja/digitInterpreter/README.md

 ## Introduction
 Three layered Neural Network to interpret the numerical value of digits from its visual representations.

-This is introductory product to ML & Neural Network Architecture.
+This is introductory project to ML & Neural Network Architecture.

 ## Neural Network Architecture
 <p align = "left" >